NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 ## Restore using MSBuild

-Use the [msbuild -t:restore](../reference/msbuild-targets.md#restore-target) command to restore packages listed in the project file with PackageReference.
+To restore packages listed in the project file with PackageReference, use the the [msbuild -t:restore](../reference/msbuild-targets.md#restore-target) command.
 This command is available only in NuGet 4.x+ and MSBuild 15.1+, which are included with Visual Studio 2017 and higher versions.
 Both `nuget restore` and `dotnet restore` use this command for applicable projects.

 1. Open a Developer command prompt (In the **Search** box, type **Developer command prompt**).